 Mr. Fabiano Ardigó

-First of all, Fabiano tell us a bit about ES Logistics.
+First of all, Fabiano, tell us a bit about ES Logistics.
 When was the company established, who owns it and why did you establish your head office in Itajai?

 ES Logistics is a family-owned company established in 2001.
-Our head office is in the south of Brazil in Itajai which today is at the center of the second largest inbound and outbound sea freight market in Brazil after Santos.
+Our head office is in the south of Brazil in Itajai which today is at the centre of the second largest inbound and outbound sea freight market in Brazil after Santos.
 Our objective has always been to be very strong in the South of Brazil which is the region with the second largest GDP of the country after Sao Paulo.

 Our focus is the customized management of sea freight and airfreight to our qualified customers.
 We have always had a passion for customer service and our clients look out for our tailor-made solutions.
 We are also focused on sales and today most of our business is still generated by our own sales efforts.
 We have a solid portfolio of both inbound and outbound business, in particular, sea freight.

-Many companies have complained for years about the difficulties dealing with Brazilian customs and that each province has their own rules.
+Many companies have complained for years about the difficulties dealing with Brazilian customs and that each province has its own rules.
 Can you tell us a bit more about this, how does it work now, have customs rules been streamlined and is the system more efficient now?
 What rule of thumb can you give our readers to be careful with when shipping to Brazil?

 Brazil still has many countries within its own.
 I mean, each province (there are 27 in Brazil) may have its own rules that will affect for example taxes, customs regulations, road permits etc… However, nowadays some provinces evolved to world-class standards in terms of efficiency.
-This autonomy of each of province ends up helping importers and exporters because they can choose their routes based on efficiency.
+This autonomy of each province ends up helping importers and exporters because they can choose their routes based on efficiency.
 The rule of thumb for overseas companies is still always checked with local experts particularly when deliveries require bonded transport and OOG permits.

 Do you need a license to become a freight forwarder in Brazil?